Solthodox/erc4626-checklist/README.md

 - `P2`- Can a trusted role steal funds from the vault?
 - `P3` - Will users' funds be locked if the vault is paused/shutdown?
 - `P4` - Do functions have a solid input validation?
+- `P6` - If the funds are invested in external protocols, does the vault have some kind of emergency mode where the needed positions can be fully liquidated if neeed?

 ## General Security Practices
 - `G1`- Does the contract try to keep the logic simple?
 - `G2`- Does the contract implement battle-tested code?
 - `G3`- Does the contract use a safe solidity `pragma`?
 - `G4`- Do tests have a high(>=90%) code coverage?
-- `G5`- If implenmenting external protocols, did the doing following the recommendations in the documentation?
+- `G5`- If implementing external protocols, did the doing following the recommendations in the documentation?
 - `G6`- Does the test suite have fuzz-tests as well?